 - Equipment: Most rooms have a whiteboard available for use.
 Workstations and laptop display screens are available in select locations.
 Check the booking system for details.

 - Noise: Group study rooms are not soundproof.
 Consideration should be given to others nearby.

 Study rooms are for current Dalhousie students, faculty and staff only.
 You need a valid Dalhousie NetId and password to access the room booking system.*

 - Reserve study rooms up to a week in advance online.

 - Sessions are booked in 30-minute time slots to a maximum of two hours per person per day.
-At the Killam Library and the MacRae Library, only one booking per person, per day is permitted.
+At the Killam Library, the Sexton Library and the MacRae Library, only one booking per person, per day is permitted.

 - Confirm bookings at the Killam Help Desk or Kellogg Circulation Desk (CHEB), Sexton Service Desk, Wallace McCain Learning Commons Help desk and MacRae Library Circulation Desk when you arrive.

 - At the MacRae Library and the Sexton Library, the person who booked the room must pick up the room key and present their student ID at the Circulation Desk.